 Biden, 77, staked his candidacy less on any distinctive political ideology than on galvanizing a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
 The strategy proved effective, resulting in pivotal victories in Michigan and Wisconsin as well as Pennsylvania, onetime Democratic bastions that had flipped to Trump in 2016.
+In another significant trend, Georgia, formerly a solid Republican state, flipped to Biden in 2020.

 The former Vice President and 36-year senator, first announced that he would run for president in April 2019.